-- 3. Tighten the nuts (or bolts) lightly, and repeat at the other end. - Refer to heading "SUSPENSION HEIGHT ADJUSTMENT" later in this section, and set the vehicle to normal ride height. - 5.
-With the vehicle at normal ride height, apply oil on threads and tighten all radius rod anchor pin nuts or bolts to 110 - 130 ft•lbf (150 - 175 N•m).
+- 3. Tighten the nuts (or bolts) lightly, and repeat at the other end. - 4.
+Refer to heading "SUSPENSION HEIGHT ADJUSTMENT" later in this section, and set the vehicle to normal ride height. - With the vehicle at normal ride height, apply oil on threads and tighten all radius rod anchor pin nuts or bolts to 110 - 130 ft•lbf (150 - 175 N•m).

 Caution: It is extremely important upon reconnection of the rods that the proper clearance height between the axle and body be maintained.
-Otherwise, the rubber bushings in radius rod ends will become preloaded, thus reducing the life of these parts.
+Otherwise, the rubber bushings in radius rod ends will become preloaded, thus reducing their life span.